kmotrebski/kmotrebski.github.io/_posts/2018-04-08-phpunit-inside-docker.md

 - type all commands manually in console
 - set up a terminal alias
-- set up tests in PhpStorm or whatever your IDE is and run from there
+- set up tests in PhpStorm or whatever your IDE is and run tests from there
 - write your own helper - **my choice**

 Let me elaborate on each of the above and explain why I've chosen to write simple helper.